Happy's Place

 Happy's Place is an American sitcom television series that premiered on October 18, 2024, on NBC.
-The series is created by Kevin and Julie Abbott and stars Reba McEntire, Melissa Peterman, Belissa Escobedo, and Rex Linn.
-It is about a woman who inherits a bar from her father after his death, then discovers she has a half-sister who also has a share of the inheritance.
+The series was created by Kevin and Julie Abbott, starring Reba McEntire, Melissa Peterman, Belissa Escobedo, and Rex Linn.
+It is about a woman who inherits a bar from her father after his death, then discovers she has a much younger half-sister who also has a share of the inheritance.
 In February 2025, the series was renewed for a second season which premiered on November 7, 2025.
+In February 2026, the series was renewed for a third season which is set to premiere on October 23, 2026.

 Plot

-Bobbie McAllister inherits half-ownership of a Knoxville, Tennessee bar (named "Happy's Place") from her father, Happy.
+Bobbie McAllister inherits half-ownership of a Knoxville, Tennessee bar (named "Happy's Place") from her father, who had the nickname Happy.
 A young woman is proven to be Bobbie's half-sister, Isabella, who was the result of an affair Happy had with a woman named Maritza Sanchez.
-In view of their shared ownership of the bar, they begin running it together.
+In view of their shared ownership of the bar, Bobbie and Isabella begin running it together while adjusting to the fact that they really are family.